Brought to you by:

 That's all for now...

 Marc Gene's Peugeot 908 suffered a rather big accident today at the Le Mans test in which the car became airborne as it entered the Porsche Curves.
 See the video, as well as a compilation of other yaw and pitch induced aerodynamic flips on our youtube channel.
+Luckily Chicago car accident attorneys don't have to deal with crashes that are as extreme as Marc Gene's.
+Attorneys in Chicago are more likely to deal with accidents at busy intersections, but those can be just as deadly as a crash at Le Mans.

 Here's something I wrote for Race Car Engineering with some thoughts/additions added today:

-“There is not a problem until something unusual happens and than it seems there is too often a problem.
+“There is not a problem until something unusual happens and then it seems there is too often a problem.
 That is particularly a problem when high speeds are involved and of course here that is very often the case.
 It should certainly be looked at very carefully.”
 That’s how Hugues de Chaunac assessed the events that led up to Stefan Ortelli’s rather horrific accident at the Monza Le Mans Series round.
 Ortelli’s Courage-Oreca LC70 shot off the track in the braking zone for the first chicane and became airborne, narrowly missing Alan McNish’s Audi as the Oreca-Courage careened back onto the track and started a series of barrel rolls.
 In addition to Ortelli’s accident, Rinaldo Capello’s Audi R10 nearly rolled over when the car became sideways while avoiding the Rollcentre Pescarolo on track.
 The roll angle was so lurid that damage was inevitable and subsequent repairs cost the second Audi any shot at victory.

 As a result, many are asking this question, how is it that these types of incidents are still occurring given the 2004 LMP regulations were designed to address the issues of downforce loss at high yaw angles?
 Indeed, but the 2002 FIA commissioned Piper study seems to have produced a vehicle who’s critical take off speed is much reduced, especially compared to the 2002 baseline.
 But perhaps the "much reduced" should be emphasized?
 With the hindsight of the Piper Report we can see, for example, at a 180 degree yaw angle the critical take off speed was increased to more than 500 km/h by the 2004 LMP regulations (this at a 4 degree roll and 55/45mm front/rear ride height).
 That’s a substantial positive change given the old-rules-car would take off at 281 km/h when backwards and effectively the LMP2004 modifications have eliminated issues if a car is ever to get completely backwards.
 But at angles exceeding 45 degrees the critical take off speed of the new rules car is still surprisingly low going from 282 km/h to a mere 192 km/h at 90 degrees.